CORN @ HIGH ELEVATION

 • I was reminded of the “three sisters” method of growing squash, corn & beans together.
 In the new garden space I have room to attempt this combination.

-The variety I’ll be growing is “Ignition”.
-It’s bred to be an early variety, so hopefully there will be enough time during our short summer to get a harvest of corn.
+The variety I decided to grow is “Ignition”.
+It’s bred to be an early variety, so I’d hoped there would be enough time during our short summer to get a harvest of corn.

 Q: Can corn be grown at high elevation?